yortyrh/polly-id3/README.md

 ## ⚙️ Configuration

-### Environment Variables
+The application uses environment variables for all configuration.
+See [CONFIG.md](CONFIG.md) for detailed documentation of all available options.

-The application uses the following configuration:
+### Key Configuration

 - **Voice ID**: `Lea` (French neural voice)
 - **Language Code**: `fr-FR` (French)